-Subsequently, we compared those results with existing experimental constraints.
-In total we obtained constraint that do not overlap with the experimental results in a limited range of parameters.
-In order to increase this range we should increase the amplitude of the electric field.
+Subsequently, we compare those results with existing experimental constraints.
+In total, we obtained constraints that do not overlap with the experimental results in a limited range of parameters.
+In order to increase this range, one must increase the amplitude of the electric field.

-Following this, we consider the case of background electromagnetic standing wave.
-We also used known solutions and boundaries of the Mathieu equation.
-But, in order to obtain the Mathieu equation, we used the large mass approximation.
-Therefore, we cannot consider small masses and narrow resonance regime in this approximation.
-Thereafter we investigate different values of the amplitude of the electric field for broad resonance regime.
-As a result, we obtained the better constraint than for the case of a running wave.
+Following this, we consider the case of a standing electromagnetic background wave.
+We also use known solutions and boundaries of the Mathieu equation.
+However, in order to obtain the Mathieu equation, we use the large mass approximation.
+Therefore, we cannot consider small masses and the narrow resonance regime in this approximation.
+Thereafter, we investigated different values of the amplitude of the electric field for a broad resonance regime.
+As a result, we obtain better constraints than in the case of a running wave.
 Moreover, for the radio frequency range, we estimate the required time of interaction and conclude that it is experimentally feasible.
 Then, we consider the Nd:YAG-laser in the infrared range and estimate the time of interaction, taking into account the laser beam width.
 This time corresponds to the pulse duration of this laser.

-The next logical step is to explore fast radio bursts (FRB) which interact with the plasma that is in its path of propagation \cite{Kumar:2022bob, 10.1093/mnrasl/slu039}.
-Moreover, if the observations reveal unknown energy losses, then this may indicate the production of millicharged particles.
-This task we will consider in future.
+In the next stage of our research, we will investigate fast radio bursts (FRBs) that interact with plasma along their propagation path \cite{Kumar:2022bob, 10.1093/mnrasl/slu039}.
+Moreover, if observations reveal unexplained energy losses, this could indicate the production of millicharged particles.
+We plan to investigate this in future work.